maggeek/hybrid-images/README.md

-The program is creating hybrid images from a given set of pairs.
+The program is creating hybrid images from a given set of pairs of images.

 To run the program, you need to:
 1. Unzip the folder into your chosen directory.